chadwain/zss/README.md

 zss does not specify the format of background images.
 Therefore background images are specified using abstract "background image objects" (see `BoxTree.Background.Image`).
 These objects are specific to the rendering backend being used and don't need to be created manually.

-For example, if you're using the SDL-Freetype backend, you can call `zss.render.sdl_freetype.textureAsBackgroundImageObject` to create an object.
+For example, using the SDL2 backend, you can call `zss.render.sdl.textureAsBackgroundImageObject` to create an object.
 ```zig
 const texture = SDL_CreateTexture(...);
 const bg_img_object = textureAsBackgroundImageObject(texture);